Baroda cricket team

 The Baroda cricket team is a domestic cricket team based in the city of Vadodara, Gujarat.
-The home ground of the team is the Moti Bagh Stadium on the palace grounds.
+The home ground of the team is the Baroda Cricket Association Stadium.
+It is one of the three first-class cricket teams based in the Indian state of Gujarat (the other two being the Saurashtra cricket team and the Gujarat cricket team).

 The team is run by the Baroda Cricket Association.
 It has been one of the most successful teams in the Ranji Trophy in the new millennium.
 Baroda were runners-up in the 2005/06 Ranji Trophy.
-It is one of three Gujarat Teams, the others being the Saurashtra cricket team and Gujarat cricket team.

 Competition history

 Baroda has only emerged as a strong team in recent years.
-It won its first Ranji Trophy in 43 years in 2000–01, but failed to defend the title, coming runner-up in the next year.
+It won its last Ranji Trophy in 2000–01, but failed to defend the title, coming runner-up in the next year.
 This means it has had only one Irani Trophy appearance, in which it failed to defeat a strong Rest of India team which contained the likes of VVS Laxman (13 & 148), Dinesh Mongia (125 & 90*), Debashish Mohanty, Sarandeep Singh and Akash Chopra.
 See Scorecard.
 It was considered a strong team in the 1940s and 1950s, winning 4 times and coming runner-up twice.